 The Gas Safety (Installation and Use) Regulations 1998 outline the duties of landlords to ensure gas appliances, fittings and chimneys/flues provided for tenants are safe.

-If you let a property equipped with gas appliances, you have three main responsibilities:
+If you let a property equipped with gas appliances, you have three main responsibilities under UK law:

-Additional info: If a tenant has their own gas appliance that you have not provided, you are responsible only for the maintenance of the gas pipework – not the appliance itself.
-It’s also a good idea to ensure that your tenants know where/how to turn the gas off and what to do in the event of a gas emergency.
-Last, but certainly not least, make sure anyone carrying out gas work on your property is Gas Safe registered – this is not only the law, but the most important step to ensuring the safety of your tenants.
+Additional info: It’s a good idea to ensure that your tenants know where/how to turn the gas off and what to do in the event of a gas emergency.
+Last, but certainly not least, make sure anyone carrying out gas work on your property is Gas Safe registered and qualified to work on the type of gas and appliances provided – this is not only the law, but the most important step to ensuring the safety of your tenants.

-Some landlord/tenant relationships can become problematic, and tenants may refuse to give you access to the property.
-If this is the case, you should have a previously drawn up agreement with the tenant allowing you access to the property to ensure any maintenance or safety work is carried out.
-You’ll have to take (and demonstrate that you have taken) all ‘reasonable steps’ to ensure the work is carried out – this can involve giving a tenant notice.
-If a tenant does refuse access, be sure to keep a record of any action taken as you may need this at a later date.
+Some landlord/tenant relationships can become problematic.
+The tenancy agreement should allow access for any maintenance or safety check work that needs to be carried out.
+However, if your tenant refuses to give you access to the property you must show that you've taken all 'reasonable steps' to comply with the law - such as repeating attempts to carry out the safety check and writing to the tenant explaining that a safety check is a legal requirement that is in place for their own safety.
+Be sure to keep a record of any action taken as you may need this at a later date.
 The Gas Safety (Installation and Use) Regulations do not give powers to ‘force disconnection’ of the gas supply in these circumstances and you may need to seek legal advice.